MediciHouse07/Learning_Records/Book_Statistics in a court.md

 - don't get the formula, it should be w>2x
 - but by intuition it is w>x because if there is no failure product, then there is no reimbursement and loss

+## 384/453

+2023/02/15

+- hatch
+- apply L'p rule, shows that it is nx not 2nx, question, does L'p rule still work if it is to infinity
+- translate the seller's gain graph and buyer's gain graph to x y hatch region